 How to Become a Nurse Educator

-As a nurse, there are endless options for work and many roles available based on your experience and education.
+As a nurse, there are many roles to explore based on options from your experience and education.
 Between the diverse types of practice and the ongoing nursing shortage, nurses have the opportunity to work with specific patient populations, in specific settings and even have a schedule that they prefer.

 There are also several options for you to advance your nursing career after you've gained clinical experience.
-One option that's currently in high demand is the nurse educator role.
+One option is the nurse educator role.

 Nurse educators in academic settings are responsible for teaching the next generation of nurses to ensure that quality patient care continues in the healthcare field.
 When working in the clinical setting, nurse educators are focused on the professional development and educational competencies of practicing nurses.